Why Ketamine Works When 2+ Antidepressants Have Failed

 After treatment

-• Many patients notice initial improvements in mood, energy, or thought patterns within the first few sessions
+Many patients notice initial improvements in mood, energy, or thought patterns within the first few sessions.
+The benefits often build and consolidate over the course of the initial treatment series, and ongoing maintenance treatments help sustain the neuroplastic changes.

 For a complete walkthrough, visit our what to expect page.